The succession planning process in 7 simple steps

 Later on in this article, we break each of these seven steps down so that you can master succession planning with ease.

 HR is primed to be a key leader when it comes to succession planning.
 That’s because both succession planning and workforce planning go hand in hand.
-As part of projecting the future of an organization, HR teams need to have an incredibly clear vision of the key roles within an organization, and what it would mean for those roles to become vacant.
+As part of projecting the future of an organisation, HR teams need to have an incredibly clear vision of the key roles within an organisation, and what it would mean for those roles to become vacant.

 Help your HRBP to unlock executive buy-in